9 reasons why Zambia should be on your bucket list!

 Sunset at Jeki Plains Lower Zambezi National Park Zambia

-It’s more likely to meet baboons than humans in Zambia.
+It seems more likely to meet baboons than other tourists in Zambia.

-We visited 2 different National Parks (South Luangwa and Lower Zambezi) and got a sense for how remote you can go in Zambia.
+By now we visited Zambia twice (first time in 2019 and the second time in 2023) and stayed in 3 different National Parks (South Luangwa, Lower Zambezi and Kafue) and got a sense for how remote you can go in Zambia.
 Especially our stay in a fly camp on an uninhabited island in the Lower Zambezi National Park was as close to nature as one can get.
 But we’ll get to that in the next reason for a visit of Zambia!

 Elephant in the Lower Zambezi National Park ZambiaHippo in the Lower Zambezi National Park ZambiaBuffalos at Lower Zambezi National Park Zambia